nlivaic/OAuth2OpenIdConnect/readme.md

 #### Outline

+- `response_type=code`
 - Open Id Connect and OAuth2.
 - Utilizes front-channel and back-channel communication.
 - Authorization code is a short-lived proof of who the user is.
 It binds the front-end session between the user and the client with the back-end session between the client server and IDP.
 It is obtanied from the authorization endpoint.
-- Identity token is a JWT token with a list of claims, obtained from the token endpoint.
-These claims are used by the server to create a claims identity and log the user in using an encrypted cookie.
+- Identity token is obtained from the token endpoint.
+In it are claims used by the server to create a claims identity and log the user in using an encrypted cookie.
-- `response_type=code`
+- Access token is used as a Bearer token to access APIs.

 #### Flow